turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/AVAX_C_chain_to_ETH_address_transfer_tutorial.md

 let mnemonic = "";
 ```

-The code below is pointing to the Fuji network. (if accepted as tutorial, change this to Figment node) or we can point it to the Datahub AVAX node instead.
+The code below is pointing to the Fuji network.
+Alternatively, we can point it to the Datahub AVAX node.

 ```text
 const web3 = new Web3(new Web3.providers.HttpProvider("https://api.avax-test.network/ext/bc/C/rpc"))